 Time – Management

 Managing a clients workload on a week by week basis will be fundamental to your success.
 Pinterest requires active engagement to see success, and clients will expect this of you.

 If a new post needs pin images designed and then to be scheduled, you better make sure it gets done in a timely fashion.

 Also, clients will expect you to respond to their email enquiries and not to be left waiting.

-Pin images need to be stylish, eye-catching and clickable.
-This is a skill which can most definitely be learned and mastered (PinterestVA.com) and will be honed over time with practice.
+Pin images need to be stylish, eye-catching, and clickable.
+This is a skill that can most definitely be learned and mastered (PinterestVA.com) and will be honed over time with practice.

 Canva.com is a great free resource where you can begin to make Pinterest images.
 Give it a try, and see if you can get anything to pop.
 You might have a hidden talent and a future in being a Pinterest Virtual Assistant.